 And as for gravity, our four-dimensional brane can't simply contain it, so gravity's energy leaks into other branes as it passes them in the multidimensional space; we just have the dribbles of what's left, which is why it seems so weak compared to other forces.
 Extrapolating that, it makes sense that there are many branes moving through this space-infinite branes in an infinite space.
 And from there we have the multiverse and cyclic universe theories.
-The latter states that the universe cycles itself: it expands from the energy of the Big Bang, then gravity pulls everything back into the same space for the Big
+The latter states that the universe cycles itself: it expands from the energy of the back into the same space for the Big